Home » Shower Head Flow Restrictors: Everything You Need to Know

 3. Spray Pattern Restrictors – These flow restrictors adjust the spray pattern of the showerhead, allowing the user to enjoy a satisfying shower experience while still conserving water and energy.
 They reduce water usage by up to 50% but may not be as effective in conserving energy as other types.

 Flow restrictors are effective in conserving water and energy.
-However, their effectiveness can vary depending on the type of flow restrictor and the user’s preferences.

 Choosing a flow restrictor that matches your needs and preferences is essential to maximize water and energy savings.